CU-ESIIL/Innovation-Summit-2024__14_Data-gaps-and-biases/docs/index.md

 <figure>
   <img src="Figure_1_flood_risk.png"/>
   <figcaption><b>Figure 1.
-Spatial variability in flood risks.</b>  Map of county-level flood risks in the Eastern, Continental USA (location shown by the image on the top right).
+Spatial variability in flood risks.</b>  Map of county-level flood risks in the Western Continental USA (location shown by the image on the top right).
 Overlaying the map as black dots, we see the spatial distribution of flash-flooding events. </figcaption>
 </figure>

 <figure>
   <img src="Figure_2_distribution_comparison.png"/>
   <figcaption><b>Figure 2.
-Scarcity of flash-flood reference data.</b> in <b>a)</b>, a comparison of the cummulative distributions of flood risks within the region mapped in <b>Fig. 1</b> (black line), and the distribution of this varible as sampled by existing reference data on flash-flood events (red line).
+Scarcity of flash-flood reference data.</b> In <b>a)</b>, a comparison of the cummulative distributions of flood risks within the region mapped in <b>Fig. 1</b> (black line), and the distribution of this varible as sampled by existing reference data on flash-flood events (red line).
 The pink polygon illustrates the difference between the two populations.
 In <b>b)</b>, the freqency distribution of flash-flood risks in the region of interest.</figcaption>
 </figure>

-#### Illustration: Flash-Flood Data Dirt

-TODO Figure

-`Flash-Flood Observations over Time`

 #### Challenge Datasets